sabreys/CryptoBasic/README.md

 ## Encryption For Folders

 **KriptoGui.crypter** function  can detect file and folders.
-If folder selected, it will encrpyt all files in this folder.You Can convert this function for your usage.Just add File,Key and Choice(true:encrpyt/false:decrypt) as a parameter.
+If folder selected, it will encrpyt all files in this folder.You can convert this function for your usage.Just add File,Key and Choice(true:encrpyt/false:decrypt) as a parameter.